cblanquera/intime/README.md

 Proofs are designed to prevent the congestion of block entries in the blockchain by simply making it slower to confirm blocks.
 First to find the golden nonce wins!
-The lowest nonce that makes a block hash from the last block that ends with `0000` is the golden nonce.
+The lowest nonce that makes a block hash from the last block that ends with `0000` or 4 zeros is the golden nonce.
 This favors the best computer specs that process nonce numbers faster.

 Inspired by the movie [In Time](https://www.youtube.com/watch?v=6zB6wZKEObc), `MIN` is a currency that automatically burns by the minute.
 You can earn `MIN`